Gmattgreenfield/gmattgreenfield.github.io/README.md

-# mattgreenfield.co.uk
+# jrgarrigues.github.io
 ---

-My personal portfolio website, built with Jekyll and Github Pages.
+My personal portfolio website; theme built on top of one built with Jekyll and Github Pages by Matt Greenfield.

-Found at mattgreenfield.co.uk

 ---